iamkdraj/iamkdraj.github.io/content/Literature/Literary Periods/The Metaphysical Poets (c. 1600–1660).md

     *   **Wit**: In the 17th-century sense, "wit" meant intellectual cleverness, ingenuity, and the ability to see surprising connections between different things.
     *   **Paradox**: The poets frequently used paradoxes—statements that seem contradictory but contain a deeper truth (e.g., Donne's "Death, thou shalt die").
     *   **Pun**: They also employed serious puns to explore complex ideas.
 *   **Fusion of Passion and Thought**: The 20th-century poet **T.S.
-Eliot**, who revived their reputation, praised the Metaphysicals for what he called the **"unification of sensibility."** He argued that they did not separate thinking from feeling; for them, a thought was an experience.
+Eliot**, who revived their reputation, praised the Metaphysicals for what he called the **"[[Unification of Sensibility]]."** He argued that they did not separate thinking from feeling; for them, a thought was an experience.
 They could "feel their thought as immediately as the odour of a rose."
 *   **The Metaphysical Conceit**: This is their most famous and defining characteristic.

     > [!note]- What is a Metaphysical Conceit?